 When it comes to health and wellness products, people are understandably cautious.
 Health is our most precious asset, and you’d hate to put something in your body that contributes to your own demise.
-And with so many different products on the market – with often hyperbolic clams – you need to be sure that what you’re taking is a) going to work, and b) not going to kill you.
+And with so many different products on the market – with often hyperbolic claims – you need to be sure that what you’re taking is a) going to work, and b) not going to kill you.
 So how can your health and wellness company gain widespread trust?
 The answer, oddly enough, is effectively managed social media.

 Here are 6 powerful outcomes that having an effectively managed social media strategy will deliver: